 However, if your organization doesn’t happen to have cloud advocates sitting in the decision-making seat, crossing that adoption chasm can be a long, slow process.
-The objections you’ll hear from stakeholders can stymie your cloud progress.
-In our experience, objections don’t come from an aversion to change, they come from an aversion to loss of control.
+The objections you’ll hear from stakeholders can create cloud migration challenges.
+In our experience, objections don’t come from an aversion to change; they come from an aversion to loss of control.
 How, then, can we understand what people are worried about letting go of, find the root of their reluctance, and demonstrate a path forward that creates value for all stakeholders?
-If you’re involved in your own organization’s decision making (or can influence that process), we want to equip you with the right information to understand and respond to common concerns and get your cloud migration project off the ground.
+If you’re involved in your own organization’s decision-making (or can influence that process), we want to equip you with the right information to understand and respond to common concerns and get your cloud adoption project off the ground.

 If you look at your cloud migration through the lens of a greenfield development effort with a single “Big Bang” switchover date somewhere in the near future, your initial conclusion is likely to be “This will never work.”
 And you’d be right!
 Our first instinct in a major new initiative like a cloud migration project is to want to start by “getting it right this time” with a complete, ground-up rewrite of our applications.

-One of our core engineering principles at Headspring is “Tiny Steps”—breaking work down into small, safe increments that each add value and can be deployed to production independently.
+One of our core principles as a software consultancy is “Tiny Steps”—breaking work down into small, safe increments that each add value and can be deployed to production independently.
 What we’ve found is that just as much as this applies to our application development, we can also apply it to a cloud migration project.
 While there’s a clean, cloud-native system architecture waiting for us at the end of our journey, we’re not ever going to get there in one leap.

 Is it possible, though, that those costs aren’t quite the same?
 Remember, your servers are assets, but they don’t appreciate in value.
 They break down and need to be serviced and maintained.
 You’re probably retiring them every three years.
 What’s the total cost of owning that server?
 Have you factored in the cost of downtime?
 The power and cooling costs?
 The labor costs of your ops staff?
 The time required to keep the server OS patched and up-to-date with critical security releases?